MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] The same tax treatment as a TFSA.
 - [ ] Mandatory deposit insurance by the Canada Deposit Insurance Corporation (CDIC).

-> **Explanation:** Canadian residents investing in certain offshore funds may face FAPI treatment, causing passive income to be taxed immediately in Canada.
-NI 81-101 and CDIC coverage do not apply to offshore hedge funds, and TFSAs have different rules.
+> **Explanation:**( Canadian residents investing in certain offshore funds may face FAPI treatment, causing passive income to be taxed immediately in Canada.
+NI 81-101 and CDIC coverage do not apply to offshore hedge funds, and TFSAs have different rules.)

----

 ### In a "flow-through" entity like a Canadian limited partnership, which of the following is true?